brikis98/yevgeniy-brikman-homepage/_posts/2025-04-03-a-philosophy-of-software-design.md

 The book defines complexity as follows:

-"Complexity is anything related to the structure of a software system that makes it hard to understand and modify the system."
+> Complexity is anything related to the structure of a software system that makes it hard to understand and modify the system.

 Two notes about this definition: